-In the first term, we will consider the historical mappings of the colonial endeavour within international law as well as theoretical debates concerning colonialism, post-colonialism and neo-colonialism.
+In the first part of the term, we will consider the historical mappings of the colonial endeavour within international law as well as theoretical debates concerning colonialism, post-colonialism and neo-colonialism.

-In the second and third terms, we will focus on a variety of contemporary international law issues – e.g., statehood and recognition; self-determination of peoples; failed states; administration of territory; violence and poverty - in light of the historical and theoretical 16 perspectives introduced in term 1.
+In the second half, we will focus on a variety of contemporary international law issues – e.g., statehood and recognition; self-determination of peoples; failed states; administration of territory; violence and poverty - in light of the historical and theoretical 16 perspectives introduced in the earlier part of the term.

 In addition to participating in the seminar programme, students will be required to undertake an independent research project on a chosen aspect of the relationship between international law and colonialism.

-- Demonstrate knowledge and awareness of the history of international law in the 19th and 20th Century particularly as it relates to the non-European world
+- To demonstrate knowledge and awareness of the history of international law in the 19th and 20th Century particularly as it relates to the non-European world;

-- Engage in critical legal analysis of the theory and practice of international law and show awareness of the relationship between international legal discourse and post-colonial theory
+- To engage in critical legal analysis of the theory and practice of international law and show awareness of the relationship between international legal discourse and post-colonial theory;

-- Reflect critically upon the historic role of international law in promoting and resisting colonialism and neo-colonialism
+- To reflect critically upon the historic role of international law in promoting and resisting colonialism and neo-colonialism;

-- Carry out independent research in the field of international law using both library-based and electronic resources
+- To carry out independent research in the field of international law using both library-based and electronic resources.